iauns/cpm/README.rst

 Building CPM Modules
 ====================

-When building CPM modules for others to use, there are some basic guidelines that you should follow.
+If you are just using pre-existing CPM modules and aren't interested in building modules feel free to skip this section.
+But, if you are interested in building CPM modules then please read on.
+When building modules for others to use there are some basic guidelines that you should follow.
+Most are listed below.

-The rest of the guidelines follow below.

 CMakeLists.txt Entry
 --------------------